 Poole Lifeboat Station is one of 235 lifeboat stations around the coast of the UK, Republic of Ireland, Isle of Man and the Channel Islands, and is often one of the busiest.
-It is part of the Royal National Lifeboat Institution (RNLI) and provides a search and rescue service to those who spend time on the waters of Poole Harbour and Poole Bay in Dorset.
+It is part of the Royal National Lifeboat Institution (RNLI) and provides a search and rescue service to Poole Harbour and Poole Bay in Dorset.

 The information is, to the best of our knowledge, accurate.
 In the event that any errors are identified, please contact the lifeboat station at email@example.com

 Location: Off the main channel in Poole Harbour

 Poole ILB launched at around 1315 today at the request of Portland Coastguard Rescue Coordination Centre to a 28ft motorboat with fuel and engine problems.
 The vessel had managed to put down an anchor by 'Diver West Cardinal' buoy in Poole Harbour as his engine kept cutting out.
 As the motor vessel was anchored at the edge of the main shipping channel he requested assistance to get back to Rockley Point.

 The ILB Sgt Bob Martin (Civil Service No. 50) arrived on scene within a few minutes of the emergency call and transferred a volunteer lifeboat crewman aboard the vessel to attach a towline.
 The motorboat was then safely towed to Rockley Point and the ILB returned to station and was ready for service at 1500.
 See photos from the shout.

 Lifeboat: ILB and ALB